How to Grow and Care for Dumb Cane

 These tiny pests suck on stems and leaves.
 As they feed, they secrete a sticky substance called honeydew.
 If you spot ants on your houseplants, look closer.

-You might have an aphid infestation, since ants are attracted to the honeydew.
+There may be an aphid infestation, since ants are attracted to the honeydew.
 The sticky substance also attracts sooty mold.

 Severely infested plants can have yellow spots, yellowing leaves, or stunted growth.